-Additionally, the bill expands the definition of "licensing authority" to include any board that issues licenses, permits, certificates, or registrations, while explicitly excluding health profession regulatory boards and certain entities.
+Additionally, the bill expands the definition of "licensing authority" to include any state board that issues licenses, permits, certificates, or registrations, while explicitly excluding health profession regulatory boards and certain entities.
 This change aims to ensure that all relevant licensing authorities are held to the same standards regarding fee management and fund balance oversight, thereby promoting fiscal responsibility and transparency in the regulation of professions and occupations in Arizona.

 Statutes affected: Introduced Version: 32-3209.01